gul2u/twitter-crawler/README.md

 twitter-crawler
 ===============

-A web scraper for crawling a list of actress wiki pages for twitter accounts
+An experimental twitter web crawler that scrapes twitter accounts from a list of wiki pages.

-TODO: Readme documentation
+Varying implementations of data stores were used as denoted by the folder names.